Richardaeld/Eldridge_Music/README.md

 + Add ability to calculate tax.
 + Rating system:
     + Change number rating to a star count.
 This would look better and remove the need for a text input.
-        + This system could have its numbers updated to use the standard 5 or 10 star system.
+        + This system could have its numbers updated to use a standard 5 or 10 star system.
-    + Add a validation system to allow only those who have purchased a product to rate it
+    + Add a validation system to allow only those who have purchased a product to rate it.

 # Technology and Languages
 + HTML - Skeleton frame of the application.
 + CSS - Beautifies the skeleton (HTML).